Motorhoming Tips for Beginners: Essential Know How for Motorhome Life

 If you’re buying a used motorhome from a dealer, be aware that not all motorhome dealers are created equal!
 Some have dreadful reputations; again Facebook is a great source of information so check out your dealer on some of the forums.

-Make sure you get a warranty included in the deal if at all possible.
+Try to get a warranty included in the deal if at all possible.
 This will give you some comeback if anything goes wrong.

-If you’re buying a new or used motorhome from a dealer, use a credit card to pay for the deposit or part of the deposit.
+TOP TIP: If you’re buying a new or used motorhome from a dealer, use a credit card to pay for the deposit or part of the deposit.
 This will ensure you are covered under Section 75 of the Consumer Credit Act in case of the dealer going bankrupt, or there being a problem with your motorhome.
 This does not apply to used motorhomes using Paypal, which invalidates the Section 75 protection.

 Buying Privately